52-entertainment/vite-plugin-oxlint/README.md

 ### Change working directory

 You can change the directory where oxlinter will run.
-Default to the root of your directory.
+Default to the root of your project.

 Examples: only lint files in yout `src` directory.